G (New York City Subway service): 1960s to 1990s

-Controversies
+Issues

-The G suffers from a wide range of issues that has resulted in complaints by people living along the route.
+In the 21st century, the G suffered from a wide range of issues that has resulted in complaints by people living along the route.
 Historically, it has connected only Brooklyn and Queens, resulting in many people thinking of the G as the subway system's "outcast" and the "unwanted drunk uncle everyone has."
 One reporter wrote of the G, "[Riders] need it because it goes where no other train does, but they hate that they need it."
 Compounding to the G's "outcast" reputation, some of the G's stations along the Crosstown Line are in bad shape.
-Since 2001, however, a series of service cuts and missing connections to other lines has worsened public opinion of the G.
+Since 2001, a series of service cuts and missing connections to other lines has worsened public opinion of the G.